 ID Cards for Persons with Disabilities

-- Applicant with a permanent/temporary disability or urgent medical condition and would like to a disability symbol, medical information, and or seating/transportation indicators placed on driver's license or ID card.
+- Applicant with a permanent/temporary disability or urgent medical condition and would like a disability symbol, medical information, and or seating/transportation indicators placed on driver's license or ID card.

 - Eligibility for Placement of the Disability or medical information must be verified by a medical doctor on the unless the permanent disability is obvious.